 1) It doesn’t matter how much you make, if it all flies out the window

-I was not taught how to spend money wisely as a child.
+I was not taught personal money management skills and how to spend money wisely as a child.
 I wish I had that story, but I don’t.
 There was a time in my life where I was just spending every penny of what I earned.
 If my income was $2k/month, I’d spend $2100/month.
 I just wanted everything.
 I felt like I NEEDED everything to be ‘cool,’ to impress my friends, to impress my enemies (sad huh!), and to be happy.
 I thought that if only I had THIS one item, I’d be happy.
 And while it did give me instant gratification, that happiness was fleeting.
 It didn’t last.
 I’d need something else to keep that happiness alive, and so I spent and spent and spent.
-I could have made a million dollars a year and spent foolishly.
+I could have made a million dollars cash a year and spent foolishly.
 I inerrantly thought that making more money would fix all my problems.
 That was my problem, I just needed more money.
 If only I had more money, everything in my life would suddenly be perfect.
 I’d be happy.

 I was wrong.
 It didn’t matter if I was making $2k/month or a million, it would have all flown out the window just as easily.
-It wouldn’t have helped me because I didn’t know how to spend my money wisely!
+It wouldn’t have helped me financially because I didn’t know how to spend my money wisely!

 2) When a person starts making more, they start taking more